Idksouls/TCP1101_Assignment/PART1.md

 ### Isaiah Wong Terjie

-1. Randomly generate game board.
+1. Created the GameBoard.
-2. *add more*
+2. Spawn Alien in the center of the GameBoard.

 ### Javier Austin Anak Jawa

-1. Zombie movement and attack behaviour.
+1. Prepared the documentation for Part 1.
-2. *add more*
+2. Created the helpCommand function.

 ## Problems Encountered & Solutions